olivialaven/MGT502_project/README.md

   - **Content-Based**: TF-IDF and OpenAI embeddings
   - **Hybrid Model**: Blended all approaches for superior performance

 - **🔁 Hybrid Wins:** Our best model was a **weighted hybrid** using untuned versions of each base model.
-Tuned versions overfitted due to sparse data.
+Tuned versions potenitally overfitted due to sparse data.

 - **⏱️ Realistic Evaluation:** We used a **time-aware 80/20 split** per user to better reflect real-world recommendation timing and improve evaluation reliability.